Operation Atlanta: Battle of Ap Hung Nghia

-When Colonel Howell had reacted to Keltner's first report of small arms fire by ordering Troop C to the scene, he had some qualms that he might be sending troops to deal with only a few snipers.
+When Howell had reacted to Keltner's first report of small arms fire by ordering Troop C to the scene, he had some qualms that he might be sending troops to deal with only a few snipers.
 But when Keltner's report of burning trucks came a few moments later, Howell ordered both Troop B and Company D (a tank company) to follow Troop C. As the squadron moved, Howell mounted his waiting helicopter.
 As soon as he gained altitude he could see the column of smoke from the trucks and the bombs of the air strike rising from the killing zone.
-Guiding on the smoke, the colonel was soon over the ambush site, talking to Keltner, adjusting the second air strike, and formulating his battle plan.
+Guiding on the smoke, Howell was soon over the ambush site, talking to Keltner, adjusting the second air strike, and formulating his battle plan.
 Troop C would go south of the highway and then east along the railroad tracks, cutting off the most obvious route of retreat, while Troop B would swing north in an arc connecting each end of the ambush.
 The tanks of Company D would push along the highway to force the enemy into the encircling troops.
 As the relief force drew closer to the ambush, Howell and Keltner adjusted the second air strike to be brought against the VC positions.
 Minutes later, Troop B swung north through the strike zone, Troop C turned south, and Company D's tanks swept into the grass north of the highway.
 It was 11:00, only 35 minutes since the ambush had struck, and the squadron already had travelled over 20 kilometers.
 While the squadron maneuvered, Keltner searched again for C18's missing crew.
 This time he found the men in the grass north of the road protecting their critically wounded commander.
 Within a few minutes a helicopter had evacuated them.